 Cooley Mesa co-owner Chris Baddick watches as his employees drive a couple of electric vehicles past the facility’s high-speed gas pumps, and instead plug them into a pair of newly installed electric charging stations.
 These are Level 2 chargers, meaning that they deliver enough charge to add 40 or so miles of driving range per hour.
 After several hours of Level 2 charging, the cars will be moved on two Level 3 fast-chargers near the gas pumps to be topped off.

 The setup went live two weeks ago, the culmination of three years of planning.
 It was a $100,000 investment for Cooley Mesa, which was partially offset by funding from the Colorado Energy Office’s Charge Ahead grant program.
-Carbondale-based Clean Energy Economy for the Region (CLEER), the Energy Office’s designated “coach” for 14 counties on the Western Slope, helped Cooley Mesa access the funding.
+CLEER, which serves as the Energy Office’s designated “coach” for 14 counties on the Western Slope, helped Cooley Mesa access the funding.

 The transition that’s happening at the Eagle airport is a first in Colorado, and it has few precedents nationwide.